 What does it mean to focus on the economic issues of an historical event?
 What considerations of race, gender, class, or other lenses of difference can be made to illuminate the social and cultural experiences of people throughout history?
 The central focus of this course is to provide students with an exploration into various lenses of historical research and analysis and how these lenses can structure the types of questions an historian asks.
 The course uses the topic of transatlantic slavery to introduce several lenses that can be applied to future topics of interest to students.
 Students will integrate best practices for the production and writing of historical scholarship using a chosen lens (or lenses) of analysis.

 The capstone experience integrates knowledge and skills developed in previous coursework with a focus on developing scholarship in a student's chosen area of specialization.
 This course focuses on helping students propose a topic for research, conduct preliminary research on primary and secondary sources, and develop a capstone research proposal.
 This course prepares students for the formal capstone submission in the subsequent capstone course.
-Students must have completed 24 credits in their program to enroll in this course.

 Unlike many other areas of history, public history distinguishes itself in its application focus and community orientation.
 Public historians are charged with protecting our historically significant artifacts, cataloging our historical wisdom, and communicating our cultural narratives.
 In this course, the foundational principles and mission of public history are investigated and evaluated.
 Students assess the landscape of public history, including the major thinkers, controversies, emerging trends, and ethical demands.
 Finally, students must articulate a distinct identity for public history and situate themselves within that context.